Skip to content

 This is only open to senior phase pupils (S5/S6) on track and with an intention to pursue a career in Nursing.
 Priority for places to those submitting an application via UCAS for enrolment in the next academic year.

-Get Ready for Nursing – Registerion list opened
+Get Ready for Nursing – Registration list opened for Autumn 2026

 The Get Ready for Nursing Programme has been postponed until later in the year.

-Please click here to register interest for Summer 2026
+Please click here to register interest for Autumn 2026

 The programme delivered by NHSGGC Nursing Staff and colleagues form Universities and Colleges.